The Big Oak Giveaway

 Northern Red Oak

-The acorns are an essential food source for small mammals and birds like Blue Jays.
-Blue Jays hide over 100 viable acorns daily for a month, making them the number one planter of oaks.
+Acorns are an abundant food source for small mammals, birds like ducks, turkeys, woodpeckers, blue jays, and even beavers and black bears.
+Blue Jays hide over 100 viable acorns up to one mile away from the mother tree every day for a month, making them the number one planter of oaks.
 Older trees often have cavities that provide shelter and nesting sites for birds and mammals.
-Find out more about oaks under Swamp White Oak.

 Large